Skip to content

 What is the PLC?

-The posterior ligamentous complex is made up of four ligaments all helping to stabilise the spine.
+The posterior ligamentous complex is made up of four ligaments, all of which help to stabilise the spine.

 The facet capsule is covered with hyaline cartilage on the articulating surfaces.
 They act against torsional or rotational forces.

-The PLC is essential to act to stabilise the spine against the anterior forces that exist due to our centre of gravity.
+The PLC stabilises the spine against the anterior forces that exist due to our centre of gravity.

 How do we classify the injury?

-There are many different types of classification of injuries, but the Thoraco-Lumbar Injury Classification and Severity Score (TLICS) rests on three key aspects: morphology of injury; PLC involvement; neurological status.
+There are many different types of classification of injuries.
+Still, the thoraco-lumbar Injury Classification and Severity Score (TLICS) rests on three key aspects: morphology of injury, PLC involvement, and neurological status.
 These aspects are used to determine the clinical management.
 This classification is particularly useful because (unlike the Denis model) it takes into account the PLC and the neurological status of the patient.

-The morphology has four possibilities and get a score of 1-4: compression; burst; translation/rotation; or distraction.
+The morphology has four possibilities and gets a score of 1-4: compression, burst, translation/rotation, or distraction.
 This assessment will be made based on an x-ray or CT.

 Compression injuries (1 point) are described by loss of vertebral body height or endplate disruption.
 Less severe compression injuries may involve just the anterior aspect of the vertebral body.